-That said, if you want to spend the least amount of money upfront, both the Bank of America Travel Rewards card and the Capital One VentureOne Rewards card allow you to earn their sign-up bonuses of 25,000 points and 20,000 miles, respectively, after just $1,000 spend in the first 90 days [or three months] of card membership.
-By contrast, the Propel card requires you to spend $3,000 in the first three months to receive the 30,000-point sign-up bonus.
+The Bank of America Travel Rewards card, the Capital One VentureOne Rewards and the Propel card all allow you to earn their sign-up bonuses of 25,000 points, 20,000 miles and 20,000 points respectively after just $1,000 spend in the first 90 days [or three months] of card membership.

 Still, the Propel card offers additional ways to boost your earning potential.
 Read on to see how.

 Pair Propel with the Wells Fargo Visa Signature card

 Because Wells Fargo lets you pool points among its rewards cards, you can earn an even higher rewards value when you pair the Propel card with the Wells Fargo Visa Signature card (which offers a 50 percent boost when you redeem your points for travel.
 Propel points – which are normally worth 1 cent each – are worth 1.5 cents each when you transfer them to the Visa Signature card and redeem them for airfare through the Wells Fargo Go Far Rewards portal.
 Pairing the Propel card with the Visa Signature card boosts the Propel card’s yearly value to $675, making it a clear winner over other no-annual-fee cards.